dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

-This design also requires that the rules for field lifetimes be expanded as the rules today simply don't account for them.
+This proposal also requires that the span safety rules for field lifetimes be expanded as the rules today simply don't explicitly account for `ref` fields.
 It's important to note that our expansion of the rules here is not defining new behavior but rather accounting for behavior that has long existed.
 The safety rules around using `ref struct` fully acknowledge and account for the possibility that `ref struct` will contain `ref` state and that `ref` state will be exposed to consumers.
 The most prominent example of this is the indexer on `Span<T>`:

 ``` cs
 readonly ref struct Span<T>